-9.1 If any changes are made to the way the Council's decision-making process this will require a rewriting of the constitution which may incur costs for this to be carried out by bringing in extra resource.
+9.1 If any changes are made to the way the Council's decision-making process this will require a rewriting of the constitution, which may incur costs if additional resource is needed.

 Legal Implications

 9.2 Any changes to the decision-making process at the Council will need to ensure it is legally compliant.